thaolt/wreni/README.md

 This is a very quick and very dirty implementation of libFFI binding for (WrenVM)[https://wren.io/].
 It is not even close to alpha-stage quality code.
 Just a fun experiment.
 Do not use it for anything.
 Only run on Linux x86_64, maybe MinGW support in the future.

+Inspired by (tsoding)[https://github.com/tsoding]'s (video on WrenVM)[https://www.youtube.com/watch?v=G4Ugv18tJ5E]

+This run on a modified version of WrenVM, the modification is only 1 line, see

 ## For the impatients, as I am

 You will need a C compiler and wget (for downloading raylib)